Top 10 Irish golf courses under $100

-A modest par 66, with six par threes and no par fives, this links is a lesson in strategic golf.
+A modest par 66, with six par threes and no par fives, the Annesley Links is a lesson in strategic golf.
 The quality is just as good as its world famous sibling and you’ll no doubt learn a thing or two about tight, twisting fairways and slick greens.
 A driver is a liability unless you enjoy masochistic adventures into the gorse and it will sharpen your short game no end.

 Many visitors like to ‘warm-up’ on this course and they will get an inkling of what makes Royal County Down’s hallowed fairways and greens so special.